-The basic function of this division is the administration, operation, and maintenance of the municipal wastewater treatment and collections systems in the Town of Innisfil.
+The Wastewater Division of InnServices Utilities Inc. is responsible for the administration, operation, and maintenance of the municipal wastewater treatment and collections systems in the Town of Innisfil.
 As well, the handling and land application of municipal biosolids under the Nutrient Management Act.

 InnServices' Wastewater Division works diligently with the Ministry of the Environment, Ministry of Agriculture, and supporting partners to ensure the effective handling and treatment of municipal waste water and its by-products.
 Various challenges focus on environmental protection from the detrimental influence imposed from everyday water usage.
 This occurs by capturing and treating various nutrients and other prevalent wastewater constituents, filtering and minimizing the harmful elements, and reintroducing them into the environment at controlled doses and in areas of minimal impact.

 Through best management practices and technological advancements, the InnServices Wastewater Division is committed to maintaining the health of our environment and protecting Lake Simcoe and its water shed for all of us to enjoy.

 Sewer Backing Up?
 Click here for information.

 Need an Additional Sewer Connection?
 Click here for the application.

 Regularly scheduled maintenance of the sanitary sewer line will take place in various Town-assumed areas annually between June and September.
-Schedules will be posted on the Town Calendar.
+Schedules will be posted on the Town's website Calendar.

 Wastewater Treatment Plants and Operations